DtCarrot/sg-food-ml/README.md

 After scraping, the script will automatically upload the images to the indicated Google Cloud Storage bucket and import them into the AutoML dataset.
 It will then automatically create a new model (train the dataset) which will take a while.

+I have written an [article](https://blog.darrenong.me/classifying-the-different-type-of-singapore-noodle-mee-dishes-using-googles-openml/) to explain in detail how this script works.

 ## Prediction

 In order to make prediction programatically, I have included the predict.py script.
 To execute the script, run the following command